quasarstream/PHP-FFmpeg-video-streaming/README.md

 ![transcoding](https://github.com/aminyazdanpanah/aminyazdanpanah.github.io/blob/master/video-streaming/transcoding.gif?raw=true "transcoding" )

 ### Saving Files
-There are two ways to save your files.
+There are several ways to save files.

 #### 1. To a Local Path
 You can pass a local path to the `save` method.
 If there was no directory in the path, then the package auto makes the directory.